 - Rummage through the depths of the Internet to look at how to implement that undocumented feature in Three

-- Make the example code that I found work with the current version of Three in an ES2015/modern environment that doesn’t expect a
+- Make the example code that I found online work in an ES2015/modern environment that doesn’t expect a stupid

 - Actually implement it

 - Understand the concept

 Started out by setting up all the workflow.
 I’m not too fond of the default camera, so I leveraged orbit-controls and perspective-camera instead.
 The Regl tutorials and examples have been very useful too.

 The workflow is now only Browserify and Glslify.
 I think I found a good trade-off between convenience (no Webpack involved!) and speed of iteration.